Sterilants and Disinfectants in Veterinary Facilities

 The most widely used sterilants and disinfectants in healthcare

 - Ethylene oxide (EtO).
 Clinics typically use ethylene oxide (EtO) to sterilize moisture- and heat-sensitive instruments.
-EtO is a hazardous air pollutant (HAP) and the operation of EtO sterilizers is regulated by a National Emission Standard for Hazardous Air Pollutants (for guidance on how to comply see: EPA guidance document Summary of Regulations Controlling Air Emissions from the Hospital Sterilizers Using Ethylene Oxide).
+EtO is a hazardous air pollutant (HAP) and the operation of EtO sterilizers at human healthcare facilities is regulated by a National Emission Standard for Hazardous Air Pollutants (NESHAP).
+This regulation does not apply to veterinary hospitals and clinics.

 - Glutaraldehyde.
 Glutaraldehyde is a high-level